egabrielse/TrickTakersClub/README.md

 ___

-🐑 Sheepshead <a href="https://en.wikipedia.org/wiki/Trick-taking_game#Point-trick_games"> point-trick-taking </a> card game, typically played with five players.
-It's played with a Piquet pack, which  is a subset of the standard 52-card, French-suited deck, consisting of 32 cards: 7-10s, Jacks, Queens, Kings, and Aces.

-To learn more about Sheepshead and hot to play it, checkout the following links:
+# 🐑 Sheepshead

+Sheepshead <a href="https://en.wikipedia.org/wiki/Trick-taking_game#Point-trick_games"> point-trick-taking </a> card game, descended from the game Bavarian Schafkopf (sheep head in German).
+Likely a result of its strong German heritage, Wisconsin is home to the most Sheepshead players.
+<br/><br/>
+Typically played with five player and with a deck of 32 cards: 7-10s, Jacks, Queens, Kings, and Aces.
+The goal of Sheepshead is to win the most points.
+Each card has a point value that is different from the card's strength.
+In total there are 120 points at play, and the player or players that take the most points win the hand.
+Although Sheepshead has a strong base of players, it's not as widely known as other trick based games like Euchre.
+This may partially be due to the games unconventional rules, which make the learning curve a little steeper.
+To learn more about Sheepshead and how to play it, checkout the following links:
 <br/>
 <p align="center" width="100%" vertical>
 <a href="https://tricktakers.club/rules">Trick Takers Club Rules</a> ~ <a href="https://en.wikipedia.org/wiki/Sheepshead_(card_game)">Wikipedia Page</a> ~ <a href="https://www.sheepsheadrules.com/home">Sheepshead Rules!</a> ~ <a href="https://www.sheepshead.org/rules/">Sheepshead.org</a>